Honors & Awards

 Outside of school, he edited for Endeavor Streaming.
 There he worked with organizations such as the NFL, WNBA, Coliseum, and NHL.
 He also worked closely with Senior Services of North America producing many of their commercials and event videos.
 He was also instrumental to producing their podcast “Insurance Television Network.”
-Currently he works with Broadfield Distributing & Videoguys as a Video Production Specialist creating all of their video production content including: Live Productions, Product Commercials, Unboxing Videos, Podcasts, Tutorials, and more.
+For three years, Adam worked for Broadfield Distributing & Videoguys as a Video Production Specialist creating all of their video production content including: Live Productions, Product Commercials, Unboxing Videos, Podcasts, Tutorials, blog posts, social media marketing, and more.

 Back to About